frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 # Capacity Staking Rewards Implementation

 ## Overview
+This document describes a new type of staking which allows token holders to stake FRQCY and split staking rewards with a Provider the staker chooses.

+Currently, when staking token for Capacity, the only choice is to assign all the generated Capacity to the designated target.
+The target, who must be a Provider, may then spend this Capacity to pay for specific transactions.
+This is called **Maximized Capacity** staking.

-Staking Capacity for rewards is a new feature which allows token holders to stake FRQCY and split the staking rewards with a  Provider they choose.
-The Provider receives a small reward in Capacity (which is periodically replenished), and the staker receives a periodic return in FRQCY token.
+In this new type of staking, called **Provider Boosting**, the Provider receives a reward in Capacity and the staker receives a periodic return in FRQCY token.
-The amount of Capacity that the Provider would receive in such case is a fraction of what they would get from a `MaximumCapacity` stake.
+The amount of Capacity that the Provider would receive in such case is a less than what they would get from a `MaximumCapacity` stake.

 The period of Capacity replenishment - the `Epoch` - and the period of token reward - the `RewardEra`- are different.
 Epochs much necessarily be much shorter than rewards because Capacity replenishment needs to be multiple times a day to meet the needs of a high traffic network, and to allow Providers the ability to delay transactions to a time of day with lower network activity if necessary.